Dick's Kiss: Reception and legacy

 The Colombian writer and journalist Héctor Abad Faciolince, who was part of the jury that awarded the 1992 Medellín Chamber of Commerce prize to Dick's Kiss, stated in 2005, in relation to his initial opinion after reading the novel:It was a little gem thanks also to its imperfections, because they revealed the spontaneity, the freshness, the lack of artifice and the literary frankness of the person who had written it.
 This is not to say that the writer who was revealed in this book was a beginner, a self-taught person without any reading, a wild writer.
-No. Alongside the naivety and spontaneity in the background, there was also someone with culture, a sensitive reader who knew how to distinguish the gold from the dross, and someone for whom literature and life were happily related.Writer Andrea Mejía, in a review published in the newspaper El Tiempo in 2019, praised the novel's emotion and the simplicity of the language used by Molano, as well as called it a “celebration of friendship, of the inescapable in life, the most painful and the most beautiful”.
+No. Alongside the naivety and spontaneity in the background, there was also someone with culture, a sensitive reader who knew how to distinguish the gold from the dross, and someone for whom literature and life were happily related.Writer Andrea Mejía, in a review published in the newspaper El Tiempo in 2019, praised the novel's emotion and the simplicity of the language used by Molano, and also called it a “celebration of friendship, of the inescapable in life, the most painful and the most beautiful”.
 The review in Semana magazine, written by Luis Noriega, referred positively to the novel and highlighted Molano's way of approaching the idyll between the two young people.
 Noriega also stated that, in the years following its publication, the work had lost “none of its originality and (...) none of its strength and tenderness”.

-Andrés Gómez Quevedo, of the OnCubaNews website, also expressed himself positively about the novel and stated that he wept at the tenderness of the ending and that he would include it in the list of books that have touched him.
+Andrés Gómez Quevedo, of the OnCubaNews website, also reacted positively to the novel and stated that he wept at the tenderness of the ending and that he would include it in the list of books that have touched him.
 Among the aspects he praised was the development of the characters' relationship.

 The novel was adapted for the theater by a stage group from the University of Antioquia.
 The theatrical version was staged for more than ten seasons.
 In Bogotá, it was presented at the Teatro Barraca.